It4innovations/espreso/doc/source/examples.rst

 This is the default settings for ESPRESO and no changes of the build scripts are required. ::

-  for users: $ git clone https://code.it4i.cz/mec059/espreso.git
+  for users: $ git clone https://github.com/It4innovations/espreso.git
-  for developers: $ git clone git@code.it4i.cz:mec059/espreso.git
+  for developers (with access to IT4I private repository): $ git clone git@code.it4i.cz:mec059/espreso.git
   $ cd espreso
   $ ./waf configure
   $ ./waf install